What Would You Do: I Hate My Balayage!

-At BTC, we love a good What Would You Do, and with close to 700 comments, this might be our most talked about question ever!
+At BTC, we love a good What Would You Do, and with close to 700 comments, I hate my balayage might be our most talked about question ever!
 So here’s the breakdown.
-Last week, a client visited a salon in Sydney, Australia, showed her hairdresser the photo above and requested a similar look.
+A client visited a salon in Sydney, Australia, showed her hairdresser the photo above and requested a similar look.
 After the service, she said her finished look didn’t resemble the color in the image, and she refused to pay the $200 for the service.

 “I asked for balayage and showed them a photo, then expected to walk out with the finished result,” she wrote on Facebook.
-“I complained and said I wouldn’t pay, so they tried to fix it with more bleach until I was so upset they called security and the cops.”
+“I complained and said I hate my balayage and that I wouldn’t pay, so they tried to fix it with more bleach until I was so upset they called security and the cops.”

 Eventually, the police told her she had to pay the bill, and later that day, she took to Facebook to share her experience with her friends.
 In the days following, her story went viral.
 Since behindthechair.com is the largest community of salon pros, we wanted to know: what would YOU have done?
 So we posed the question to our nearly 1 million Instagram followers, who offered plenty of advice, ranging from how to have a successful consultation, to how they would have fixed the color.
 Here are some of the best responses.